 Some hard totals in blackjack are more difficult to handle since they are neither high enough to stand on nor low enough to hit without a significant risk of breaking the hand.
-This gets many recreational players perplexed causing them to make intuitive decisions while at the table and we all know what hunches translate into in the context of gambling – excruciating losses in the long term.
+This leaves many recreational players perplexed, causing them to make intuitive decisions at the table, and we all know what hunches lead to in the context of gambling: excruciating losses in the long term.

-What both types of players choose to ignore is that mathematically, there is a right and a wrong way to play hard 12 and hard 13.
-It all comes down to what dealer upcard you are facing.
+What both types of players choose to ignore is that, mathematically, there is a right and a wrong way to play hard 12 and hard 13.
+It all comes down to which dealer upcard you are facing.
 In this article, we explain the right ways to play these totals and tackle some commonly committed mistakes.

 The Optimal Playing Decisions for Hard 12

-A pair of Aces also results in a 12 but we are not discussing this here because this is a soft total that calls for an entirely different approach.
+A pair of Aces also results in 12, but we are not discussing it here because it is a soft total that calls for an entirely different approach.
 The correct playing decisions for a hard 12 are based solely on the upcards of the dealer.

-The number of decks and the playing conditions for the dealer do not affect your decisions in this case since the optimal strategy for hard 12 is the same no matter whether you are playing single-deck, double-deck, multiple-deck, H17, or S17 blackjack.
+The number of decks and the dealer’s playing conditions do not affect your decisions in this case, as the optimal strategy for hard 12 is the same regardless of whether you are playing single-deck, double-deck, multiple-deck, H17, or S17 blackjack.

 Basic strategy advises players to stand on hard 12 against dealers who expose a 4, a 5, or a 6.
 If you take the time to examine the chart in our article on blackjack odds and probabilities, you will immediately notice that these three cards are very disadvantageous for the dealer because they carry over 40% risk of the dealer busting.

-The Optimal Playing Decisions for Hard 12 Additional TipsIf the dealer exposes cards 2, 3, 7, 8, 9, 10, or Ace, players are recommended to hit their hard 12.
-The dealer may still be in a breaking position with the deuce and the trey but these two cards are not as bad for him or her.
+The Optimal Playing Decisions for Hard 12 Additional TipsIf the dealer exposes cards 2, 3, 7, 8, 9, 10, or an Ace, players are advised to hit their hard 12.
+The dealer may still be in a breaking position with the deuce and the trey, but these two cards are not as bad for them.

-The likelihood of the dealer busting with them is respectively, 35.30% and 37.56% so you stand better chances of winning if you hit instead of standing on your hard 12.
-Hitting the hard 12 against a 2 or a 3 is recommended because there are only 4 out of 13 possible card denominations that can lead to a bust – the 10 and the three court cards (Jack, Queen, and King).
+The likelihood of the dealer busting with these cards is 35.30% and 37.56%, respectively, so you have better chances of winning if you hit instead of standing on your hard 12.
+Hitting the hard 12 against a 2 or a 3 is recommended because there are only 4 out of 13 possible card denominations that can lead to a bust: the 10 and the three court cards (Jack, Queen, and King).

-Then again, 3 out of 13 card denominations result in a significant improvement of the player’s hand, the 9, the 8, and 7.
-If you draw cards 2 through 6, you may not end up with a stellar total but at least you can rest certain they will not bust you either.
+Conversely, three out of 13 card denominations (9, 8, and 7) significantly improve the player’s hand.
+If you draw cards 2 through 6, you may not end up with a stellar total, but at least you can rest assured they will not bust you either.

-Note that when the dealer shows upcards 7 through Ace, they are in a standing position which is to say there are more likely to turn over a hole card that gives them their standing total of 17 or higher.
-Because of this, you are recommended to take a hit on your hard 12.
+Note that when the dealer shows upcards 7 through Ace, they are in a standing position, which means they are more likely to turn over a hole card that gives them a total of 17 or higher.
+Because of this, you should take a hit on your hard 12.
 Otherwise, the dealer will outdraw you most of the time with upcards 7 through Ace.

 Misplaying Hard 12 against the Dealer’s Deuce

-One of the most striking things about this hard total is that it appears on the list of the most frequently misplayed hands in blackjack despite the fact the basic strategy decisions for hard 12 are among the simplest to learn because they are pretty much the same regardless of deck number and dealer standing rules.
+One of the most striking things about this hard total is that it appears on the list of the most frequently misplayed hands in blackjack, even though the basic strategy decisions for hard 12 are among the simplest to learn, as they are pretty much the same regardless of deck number and dealer standing rules.

-Many unknowledgeable players tend to misplay their hard 12 particularly when they are up against a dealer exposing a deuce.
+Many unknowledgeable players tend to misplay their hard 12, particularly when they are up against a dealer exposing a deuce.
 As we explained, the correct play for hard 12 against a 2 is to hit.
-Yet, many people choose the opposite move – they stand instead of hitting because they are scared of busting with a ten-value card.
+Yet, many people choose the opposite move: they stand instead of hitting because they are afraid of busting with a ten-value card.

-And, yes, the deuce is surely not the most advantageous card for the dealer but it does not put them in the worse possible position, either, like a 5 or a 6 does.
-Their bust frequency with the deuce is lower as we told you earlier, which skews the probabilities of winning the hard 12 with a hit in your favor, albeit slightly.
+And yes, the deuce is surely not the most advantageous card for the dealer, but it does not put them in the worst possible position, either, as a 5 or a 6 does.
+As mentioned earlier, the dealer’s bust frequency with the deuce is lower, which skews the probability of winning a hard 12 with a hit slightly in your favor.

 Misplaying Hard 12 against the Dealer’s Deuce Additional TipsAs was previously explained, there are only 4 out of 13 cards that can cause you to bust on a hard 12 by taking a hit.
 Cards 5 through 9 put you in a better position with pat hands that total 17 through 21.
 Therefore, there are 5 cards that help you out of 13 possible denominations.

-In six-deck blackjack where the dealer follows the S17 rule, your probability of winning is roughly 35% if you choose to stand on hard 12 against a deuce while that of you losing is almost twice as high at around 65%, i.e. if we do not take pushes into consideration.
+In six-deck blackjack, where the dealer follows the S17 rule, your probability of winning is roughly 35% if you choose to stand on hard 12 against a deuce, while your probability of losing is almost twice as high at around 65% (if pushes are not taken into consideration).

-Meanwhile, the likelihood of you winning if you take a hit in this situation is slightly greater at around 37% while that of you losing is roughly 63%.
+Meanwhile, the likelihood of winning if you take a hit in this situation is slightly greater, at around 37%, while the probability of losing is roughly 63%.
 You are dealing with negative expectation no matter how you look at it.
-If you are consistent with standing on hard 12 against a deuce, you will lose $30 on average per every $100 you wager ($65-$35 = $30) when you flat bet in increments of $1 per hand.
+If you are consistent with standing on hard 12 against a deuce, you will lose $30 on average for every $100 you wager ($65-$35 = $30) when you flat bet in increments of $1 per hand.

 Provided that you hit this hand consistently, you will lose only $26 on average for every $100 wagered on your hard 12 against a deuce ($63 – $37 = $26).
 It makes sense that you should choose the move that causes you to lose less money, right?